What to Bring

 - The A Game book 1st year students received at ALIVE

-The following UL-approved electrical appliances are authorized for use in residence hall rooms: blenders; clocks; coffee and espresso machines; personal computers, printers, scanners, and related equipment for personal use; DVDs and blu-ray players; electric blankets or pads; electric toothbrushes; fans; hair dryers, straighteners, and curlers; hot air popcorn poppers; slow cookers; humidifiers; irons; radios; rice cookers; sewing machines; shavers; stereos, iPods, MP3s and video game systems; study lamps; microfridges; small refrigerators and TV sets.
-If you have a specific question regarding approved appliances, email email@example.com for more information.
+The following UL-approved electrical appliances are authorized for use in residence hall rooms: blenders; clocks; coffee and espresso machines; personal computers, printers, scanners, and related equipment for personal use; DVDs and blu-ray players; electric blankets or pads; electric toothbrushes; fans; hair dryers, straighteners, and curlers; hot air popcorn poppers; slow cookers; humidifiers; irons; radios; rice cookers; sewing machines; shavers; stereos, iPods, MP3s and video game systems; study lamps; microfridges (ours are 45” tall, a little over 18” wide, and not quite 20” deep); small refrigerators and TV sets.
+If you have a specific question regarding approved appliances, email firstname.lastname@example.org for more information.

 Extension cords must have three wires, three prongs and at least 16 gauge wire.
 A multiple outlet strip can be safely used if it meets following specifications: minimum of 16 gauge wire, groundwire with an extra prong on the plug (3 wires, 3 prongs), and contains a built-in circuit breaker.
 Persons bringing electrically operated equipment also have the responsibility of protecting such equipment from damage as a result of possible power surges or variations.